woossi0/suite/docs/usermanual/source/installation/windows/index.rst

 Installing the OpenGeo Suite for Windows
 ========================================

-This document will discuss how to install the OpenGeo Suite for Windows.
+This document describes how to install the OpenGeo Suite for Windows.

 Prerequisites
 -------------